prody/ProDy/doc/tutorials/trajectory_analysis/index.rst

-.. _REFERENCE:
+.. _trajectory-analysis:

-.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`
+.. use "trajectory-analysis" to refer to this file, i.e. :ref:`trajectory-analysis`

 *******************************************************************************
-TITLE
+Trajectory Analysis using ProDy
 *******************************************************************************